IRS Form 6251 Instructions

 How do I determine whether I’m subject to AMT?

 The IRS Form 1040 instructions help taxpayers determine whether AMT applies to them.
-According to the instructions, taxpayers may use one of two methods to do this:
+According to the form instructions, taxpayers may use one of two methods to do this:

 • Schedule 2, Line 1 Instructions